robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/functions-exercises.md

 **c)** There are multiple values in the domain that map to single values of the codomain.

 ## Find domain and range of functions
+Find the domain and range of these functions.
+**a)** the function that assigns to each pair of positive integers the maximum of these two integers
+**b)** the function that assigns to each positive integer the number of the digits $0, 1, 2, 3, 4, 5, 6, 7, 8, 9$ that do
+not appear as decimal digits of the integer
+**c)** the function that assigns to a bit string the number of times the block $11$ appears
+**d)** the function that assigns to a bit string the numerical position of the first $1$ in the string and that assigns the value $0$ to a bit string consisting of all $0$s